 Consequences

 Consequences should be tailored to each student’s needs.
 I firmly believe that recess should never be taken away from a student!
 They need to get their energy out and have some decompression time.
-That being said, if a student is misbehaving during recess they might need some time to cool down in the middle of playtime.
+That being said, if a student is misbehaving during recess, they might need some time to cool down during playtime.

-When I start to see behavior go awry I pull the student to the side and give them a choice.
-Either they stop the negative behavior or they will receive a clearly stated consequence.
+When I see behavior go awry, I pull the student aside and give them a choice.
+Either they stop the negative behavior, or they will receive a clearly stated consequence.

 This puts the ball in their court and allows them to decide how to proceed.
-They know what consequences will occur and at that point, they are making a conscious decision about their future.
+They know what the consequences will be, and at that point they are making a conscious decision about their future.
 Here are some appropriate kindergarten consequences:

 Final Thoughts

-• Special Events – Sometimes it’s hard to behave during special events even for your well-behaved students!
+- Special Events – Sometimes it’s hard to behave during special events, even for your well-behaved students!
 Communicate the schedule changes to your students well in advance.
-Let them know what your expectations are for the event and maybe even give them some extra incentives for good behavior.
-Visual classroom schedules and reviewing them every morning are key for this.
+Let them know your expectations for the event, and maybe even offer some extra incentives for good behavior.
+Visual classroom schedules and reviewing them every morning are key to this.

 That’s Not Fair – A Book About How Fair Isn’t Always Equal

 These are my best tips and tricks to help you set up an individual behavior management system!
-Comment below and share other tactics that have worked for you that might help another teacher!
+Comment below with other tactics that have worked for you and might help another teacher!